Neurogene Drops Batten Gene Therapy Program

 After failing to receive the RMAT designation from the FDA for its early-stage Batten disease gene therapy, Neurogene tells investors that it’s evaluating options for the program.

-After an early Monday morning announcement of a complication for its Rett syndrome gene therapy, Neurogene dropped another doozy on investors after the market closed.
-The New York–based biotech is stopping its gene therapy program for Batten disease.
+In addition to a Monday morning announcement of a complication for its Rett syndrome gene therapy, Neurogene has dropped another doozy on investors in stopping its gene therapy program for Batten disease.

-In its third quarter earnings release, Neurogene stated that while it had completed enrollment for the NGN-101 Phase I/II trial, it does not expect to move forward at this time.
+In its third quarter earnings release and a prior press release on Nov.
+11, Neurogene stated that while it had completed enrollment for the NGN-101 Phase I/II trial, it does not expect to move forward at this time.
 Due to the rarity of CLN5 Batten disease—estimated to occur in 2 to 4 of every 100,000 births in the U.S.—the biotech was counting on the FDA’s Regenerative Medicine Advance Therapy designation to support the program.
 However, the RMAT application was denied, and the company is now “evaluating options for the program.”

 This blow follows on the heels of a hit to another of its lead rare disease programs, NGN-401 for Rett syndrome.
 Neurogene shared news of a serious adverse event last Monday, sending shares tumbling 35%.
 This Monday, the company revealed further details including that the patient remains in critical condition, sending the stock down another 36% upon the opening bell—though William Blair analyst Sami Corwin said in a note to investors Tuesday that this negative stock reaction was “overblown.”